qunitjs/qunit/docs/api/extension/QUnit.onUncaughtException.md

 `QUnit.onUncaughtException( error )`

-Handle a global error that should result in a failed test run.
+Report a global error that should result in a failed test run.

 | name | description |
 |------|-------------|
 | `error` (any) | Usually an `Error` object, but any other thrown or rejected value may be given as well. |

+This method can be safely called at any time, including between or outside tests.
+It is designed for use by plugins and integration layers.

+In general, you should not use this method and instead throw an error.
+QUnit automatically finds and reports uncaught errors.
+The following are handled by default and should not be connected to `QUnit.onUncaughtException()` a second time:

+* HTML Runner: `window.onerror`
+* HTML Runner: `window.addEventListener('unhandledrejection', …)`
+* QUnit CLI: `process.on('unhandledRejection', …)`
+* QUnit CLI: `process.on('uncaughtException', …)`

 ## Examples